mui/material-ui/docs/data/base/components/modal/modal.md

 React [doesn't support](https://github.com/facebook/react/issues/13097) the [`createPortal()`](https://reactjs.org/docs/portals.html) API on the server.

-In order to display the modal, you need to disable the portal feature with the `disablePortal` prop:
+In order to display a modal rendered on the server, you need to disable the portal feature with the `disablePortal` prop:

 {{"demo": "ServerModal.js", "defaultCodeOpen": false}}